artanzand/Kaggle_projects/README.md

 # Kaggle_projects
 This repo will be about implementation of supervised learning essentials on Kaggle datasets from simple models to ensemble models alongwith feature engineering and model selection.
 For this I will be using cleaned data acquired from Kaggle while walking you through my analysis in individual `.ipynb` files.
 Details about each dataset is provided in the notebook and below I will mention the machine learning techniques I will be progressing through.
 As I progress in the project number, I will include the techniques from the earlier projects, and therefore, the last project would be the most complex project for this repo.
 I will not demonstrate any deep learning techniques in this repo.

+Also included is the link to two other Kaggle projects, one for a [Regression](https://github.com/artanzand/Airbnb-NYC_Kaggle) problem and the other for a [Classification](https://github.com/artanzand/CreditCard-default_Kaggle) problem.
+The objection for these two projects was to complete them within 8 hours.

 ## Spotify Song Attributes [dataset](https://www.kaggle.com/geomack/spotifyclassification/home)